Extending the Platform

 The extension ext-core module depends on the out-of-the-box Core Engine library and contains the classes and resources that customize core functionality.

-The other extension modules have a dependency on the extension core module, so any changes you make in extension core are visible to the other projects.
-Commerce Manager Client plugins also depend on the core library extension and can see changes made in the extension core.
+All other extension modules have a dependency on the extension core module, so any changes you make in extension core are available to these modules.
+Commerce Manager plugins also are dependent on extensions core and inherit changes made here.

 For information on the structure of the extension core module, see Extension Core Module Structure.